-The current drilling programme is designed to significantly step out and continue to confirm the mineralisation observed in our previous drilling programmes, this is the methodical approach we have adopted in our efforts to develop JORC 2012 compliant mineral resource estimates in the future.
-The full intercept list for completed drill holes is available in Table One above which also includes the collar details for the drill holes discussed in this announcement.
-This programme is a significant step out to define the shallow and down dip mineralisation observed at the Leipold Prospect.
-Please refer to Figure 1 for Prospect and tenure locations within the greater Kookynie Gold Project:
+The drilling programme over Leipold, McTavish and Champion was designed to step out and continue to confirm and expand the mineralisation observed in our previous drilling programmes, this is the methodical approach we have adopted in our efforts to develop JORC 2012 compliant mineral resource estimates in the future.
+The full intercept list for completed drill holes is available in Appendix Two which also includes the collar details for the drill holes discussed in this announcement.
+Please refer to Figure 1 for Prospect and tenure locations within the greater Kookynie Gold Project.